≡ Menu

 “What does a seizure look like?”

-It is very important to diagnose this condition early, so keep a look out for some of these symptoms.
-Seizures differ from dog to dog but here are some of the things that can happen:
+It is essential to diagnose this condition early, so keep a lookout for some of these symptoms.
+Seizures differ from dog to dog, but here are some of the things that can happen:

 • Fainting,